Owl killings spur moral questions about human intervention

 CORVALLIS, Ore.
 (AP) — As he stood amid the thick old-growth forests in the coastal range of Oregon, Dave Wiens was nervous.
 Before he trained to shoot his first barred owl, he had never fired a gun.

-Wiens grew up fascinated by birds, and his graduate research in owl interactions helped lay the groundwork for this tense moment.
+Wiens is the son of a well-known ornithologist and grew up fascinated by birds, and his graduate research in owl interactions helped lay the groundwork for this tense moment.

 "It's a little distasteful, I think, to go out killing owls to save another owl species," said Wiens, a biologist who still views each shooting as "gut-wrenching" as the first.
 "Nonetheless, I also feel like from a conservation standpoint, our back was up against the wall.
 We knew that barred owls were outcompeting spotted owls and their populations were going haywire."